 This will give you all the data needed to file your IFTA return.
 If you need assistance filing your quarterly IFTA reports, we recommend leveraging KeepTruckin’s partner Foley Services.

 The KeepTruckin ELD system offers much more than ELD mandate compliance.
-With the KeepTruckin ELD Plus plan fleets can automatically calculate the distances their vehicles travel in each jurisdiction, making the preparation of quarterly IFTA reports a breeze.
+With the KeepTruckin ELD solution fleets can automatically calculate the distances their vehicles travel in each jurisdiction, making the preparation of quarterly IFTA reports a breeze.

 Just select the right quarter, export the summary, and file the IFTA returns.
 It doesn’t get any easier than this!